 Roll over and click on the map markers, or see the posts below the map for meeting details.

-You must be a registered Community Forum member and logged in to access meeting specifics and watch the presentation videos.
+You must be a registered on te site and logged in to access meeting specifics and watch the presentation videos.

 Get technical support

 If you’re having any issues using our website or the website is not behaving as expected, please try the following solutions before you contact our team:

 - Device issues – i.e. desktop computer, laptop, mobile phone or tablet

 Restart your device.
 Restarting fixes small errors, installs updates and stops memory leaks.
 This is why we recommend restarting your device.
 To restart, press and hold down the power button.
 After 5-10 seconds, the device should turn off.
 Once it is off, wait a few seconds and then turn the device back on.